animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 can also configure Regions to overflow data to disk when Region entries are evicted.
 In both cases, a `DiskStore` is required to persist and/or overflow the data.
-When an explicit `DiskStore` has not been configured for a Region with persistence or overflow, {data-store-name} uses the `DEFAULT` `DiskStore`.
+When an explicit `DiskStore` has not been configured for a Region with persistence or overflow, GemFire uses the `DEFAULT` `DiskStore`.

 </div>